FernandoGomesK/Plane_Project/README.md

 # Built-in Modules

-    random: Used to sample 10 random passengers for the manifest display.
+    random: Used to sample 10 random passengers for the manifest display and to select the plane model

     uuid: Used to generate unique IDs for each flight.